Q: What kind of meal support is offered at Within?

 It helps you to center yourself around your values versus the values of the eating disorder.
 Sometimes, patients aren’t aware—or maybe were never told—how the eating disorder uses specific eating strategies to temper anxiety.
 They don’t realize how the eating disorder uses eating strategies to cope with discomfort or uncomfortable body sensations and feelings.
 Meal support provides you with the opportunity to learn, grow, and ultimately heal.

-When providing meal support, Within's teammates will say something versus nothing because if we don’t say something it sends the message that things aren’t that bad when in reality the eating disorder is running the show.
+When providing meal support, your Within care team members will say something versus nothing because if we don’t say something, it sends the message that things aren’t that bad when, in reality, the eating disorder is running the show.

 Q: Can the transition to not having meal support post-treatment be difficult?